Implementing LRU Cache like Building a Lego

 , leading to errors.

-linked list and map
+linked list and the map

 hash table.
-Next, I will implement the get
+Next, let's implement the get

-method for the LRU algorithm:
+method of the LRU algorithm:

 class LRUCache {